Frank-Pham/IVAR_Basketball_Blog/content/posts/development.md

 After that I check if the ball is in the air (`isPassing == true`) and enable the dunk if the player moved the controller quick enough in the upwards direction.
 Additionally a cooldown is added to ensure that the player can’t spam the dunking motion.

- In `LocomotionTechnique.cs`  it check constantly if a dunking motion is initiated (`isDunking = true`) similar to dribbling.
+ In `LocomotionTechnique.cs`  it check constantly if a dunking motion is initiated (`isDunking = true`) similar to the dribbling implementation.

 ```csharp
 // LocomotionTechnique.cs: LateUpdate()